dynamsoft-docs/document-normalizer-docs/parameters/reference/grayscale-transformation-modes.md

 ### As JSON Parameter

-`BinarizationModes` as a JSON parameter is a JSON Object array defined as below.
+`GrayscaleTransformationModes` as a JSON parameter is a JSON Object array defined as below.

 | Parent Json Object | Key Name | Key Value |
 | ------------------ | ------------------- | ---------- |